JornWildt/Mason/Documentation/Mason-draft-2.md

 }
 ```

+#### Properties for void actions

+Void actions share all the common navigational element properties.

+##### `method` (optional)
+This property is OPTIONAL.
+If present it MUST be a string value.
+It defines the HTTP method to use in the action.

+Default method is POST if no `method`is specified.

 ### JSON Actions

 JSON actions are for sending structured JSON data when performing an action.
 The HTTP request MUST be of type "application/json".